How to Create a B2B Video Marketing Strategy

 5. Go Viral

-Okay, maybe it’s not fair to put this on the checklist, but bear with us.
+Okay, maybe it’s unfair to put this on the checklist but bear with us.
 Video is a large investment.
 You’ll need to get it in front of a lot of eyeballs to meet your engagement goals.
 It’s not enough to just be informative, you need to be entertaining and engaging too.

 True, “going viral” isn’t something you can directly control.
 But even if your B2B video doesn’t make the Today Show, if it’s clever or funny enough it might still get shared around the right industry circles.